sdc-china/IDA-doc/_posts/2018-01-15-tutorial-set-up-checkstyle.md

 Setup Checkstyle of a project:

   1. Click ![][tutorial_checkstyle_button] button for **Hiring Sample** in project list page and the report will show in a few seconds.
-The analyzing of checkstyle is asynchronous, and you can do other things when it is performing the checkstyle.
+The analyzing of checkstyle is asynchronous taht you could do other things when it is performing the checkstyle.

      ![][tutorial_project_list]